-Analogy of Oil & Data
+The analogy of Oil & Data

 We are now at a stage when history could repeat itself.
 Rockefeller built a monopoly in oil and became the richest world-over.
-Now data is a resource being targeted, collated and deciphered by a few firms to rake in green-backs.
-They are – Alphabet (Google’s parent company), Amazon, Apple, Facebook and Microsoft.
+Now data is a resource being targeted, collated, and deciphered by a few firms to rake in green-backs.
+They are – Alphabet (Google’s parent company), Amazon, Apple, Facebook, and Microsoft.
 They collectively earned over $25 billion in net profit in the first quarter of 2018.

-In most metros high rise buildings have a store in the basement to provide goods to the residents of the building in a jiffy.
+In most metros, high-rise buildings have a store in the basement to provide goods to the residents of the building in a jiffy.
 The store personnel are in the know as to who needs what kind of products or service.
 He thus ensures to have stock of these, because he is privy to it and uses it to his advantage.
 Therefore he could set a price on the said goods/service as the resident depends on him for fulfillment.